smithy-lang/smithy-rs/design/src/rfcs/rfc0028_serialization_and_deserialization.md

 We considered removing traits from these data types.

-Removing serde traits on these types will help reduce compile time, however, this will not be benefitial to users who wishes to
+Removing serde traits on these types will help reduce compile time, however, builder type can be useful, for example, for testing.
+We have prepared an example here [Use Case Examples](UseCaseExamples).

 ## `fn set_fields` to allow users to use externally created `Input`